-“Children are also commonly injured by thrown objects,” Hollingsworth explains.
-And if your kid isn’t that great at sports yet, you may end up giving him or her a black eye while playing catch.
-Rest assured these kinds of black eyes are pretty common, and doctors are skilled at screening for abuse, so nobody is blaming you.
-But, for the sake of your kid’s face, wait until he or she knows how to catch before practicing your fastball.
+“Children are also commonly injured by thrown objects,” Hollingsworth says.
+And if your kid isn’t that great at sports yet, you may end up giving them a black eye while playing catch.
+Rest assured, these kinds of black eyes are pretty common, and doctors are skilled at screening for abuse, so nobody is blaming you.
+But, for the sake of your kid’s face, wait until they know how to catch before practicing your fastball.

 Tossing Kids in the Air

 Toddlers love it, dads love it — moms sometimes even tolerate it — but throwing your kid in the air is just asking for trouble.
 While every parent thinks they’ll never miss that catch coming down, it does happen.
 “One dad tossed his toddler in the air and he ended up with a broken nose,” Shifrin recalls.
 Your kid is going to fall enough on their own without their parents help.
 This is one shot you don’t have to take.

 Hundreds of YouTube videos feature the weird tradition of men balancing babies on one hand.
 The popularity of this odd stunt may be thanks to Canada’s Prime Minister Justin Trudeau, who poses for photo ops while balancing other people’s babies.
 But the risks of falling from that height outweigh any photo-op, and babies are more vulnerable to serious head trauma than bigger kids.
 So just don’t.
 (We’re talking to you, Trudeau.)

 Despite the many developmental benefits of roughhousing, accidents do happen.
 Parents can minimize the risk by only roughhousing in safe areas, free of obstacles to trip over or fall on.